tiian/lixa-docker/lixad/README.md

+# LIXA and XTA

+LIXA, LIbre XA, is a free and open source implementation of the XA and TX specifications; it supports even XTA.
+XTA, XA Transaction API, is a new API that provides two phase commit feature to applications; it has been designed to work in a *microservices* environment.
+LIXA and XTA documentation is available at http://www.tiian.org/lixa/

 # lixad: LIXA state server

 This image contains a LIXA state server (lixad) that can be used as service in